rust-lang/book/src/ch15-06-reference-cycles.md

 value within an `Rc<T>` instance by calling `Rc::downgrade` and passing a reference to the `Rc<T>`.
 Strong references are how you can share ownership of an `Rc<T>` instance.
-Weak references don’t express an ownership relationship, and their count doesn't affect when an `Rc<T>` instance is cleaned up.
+Weak references don’t express an ownership relationship, and their count doesn’t affect when an `Rc<T>` instance is cleaned up.
 They won’t cause a reference cycle because any cycle involving some weak references will be broken once the strong reference count of values involved is 0.